The Most Important Step: Find out when you ovulate!

 You will use the strips to test for ovulation.
-Start on Day 6 of your cycle (day 1 of your cycle is the 1st day of bleeding and not spotting) and use them day until a positive line appears on the strip.
-When the strip, line, or ‘smiley face’ shows on the strip this indicates a surge in LH and follicle stimulating hormone (FSH) levels.
-LH stimulates egg release (ovulation) which usually occurs 16 to 32 hours after the surge begins.
-The oestrogen level peaks during the surge and the progesterone levels starts to increase shortly afterwards.
+Start on Day 7 of your cycle (day 1 of your cycle is the 1st day of bleeding and not spotting) and use them daily until a positive line appears on the strip.
+When the strip, line or "smiley face" shows on the strip this indicates a surge in LH and follicle-stimulating hormone (FSH) levels.
+LH stimulates egg release (ovulation) which usually occur 16 to 32 hours after the surge begins.
+The oestrogen level peaks during the surge and the progesterone levels start to increase shortly afterwards.

 It takes 2 days of swimming for the sperm to join the egg - so sex 2 days before the LH surge is essential.

-Note: The best time to test for ovulation is after 10 am – 8pm.
-Collect the urine about the same time each day.
+Note: The best time to test for ovulation is after 10 am - 8 pm.
+Collect the urine about the same time each time.
 Do not test using first-morning urine.

 Check your cervical mucus

 Over the course of your menstrual cycle, the colour, amount and texture of your cervical mucus changes.
-Your mucus will change from a thick, dense, sticky cloudy, coloured mucus at the beginning of your cycle to clear, slippery mucus, much like raw egg white just before and during ovulation.
+Your mucus will change from a thick, dense, sticky cloudy, slippery mucus, much like raw egg white just before and during ovulation.
 The amount of mucus also increases at that time.
-The combination of raw egg white consistency and the increased amount of mucus make it easier for the sperm to travel to the egg.
+The combination of raw egg white consistency and the increased amount of mucus makes it easier for the sperm to travel to the egg.

-Mucous is meant to be noticeable, and thick enough to stain your underwear.
-Sperm get where they are going by climbing up the strings of healthy stringy and slimy mucus.
-The mucus at ovulation is meant to resemble the slimy mucus one would normally associate with blowing one’s nose whilst experiencing a heavy head cold.
+Mucus is meant to be noticeable and thick enough to stain your underwear.
+Sperm get where they are going by climbing up the strings of healthy, stingy and slimy mucus.
+The mucus at ovulation is meant to resemble the slimy mucus one would normally associate with blowing one's nose whilst experiencing a heavy head cold.
 If the mucus is not the right consistency it is not possible for sperm to be able to climb up the strings within the mucus.
-Please check your mucous and note the quality down as well.
-This will establish a firm base line to refer to.
+Please check your mucus and note the quality down as well.
+This will establish a firm baseline to refer to.